LukeGrahamLandry/franca/devlog.md

+- sad waste of time becuase get_constant doesn't type check and just treats it as a func id

 ## (Nov 25)

 - pass argc,argv,envp correctly in elf_loader and use that to pass the device tree to user space.